univention/univention-corporate-server/doc/app-center/appliances.rst

 -----------------------

-To create an appliance, select an app version that has already been published and activate the Create App appliance checkbox on the Appliance tab.
+To create an appliance, select an app version that has already been published and activate the :guilabel:`Create App appliance` checkbox on the :guilabel:`Appliance` tab.
 If the solution needs a minimum size of memory, please specify the needed mega bytes.

 .. _appliance:additional-software: